richardp2/richardp2.github.io/_posts/2014-06-29-three-nations-09.md

   <a title="View on Flickr" href="https://www.flickr.com/photos/richard-perry/14345470488/" class="flickrlink"> </a>
   </span>
   </div>
-  <p>2009 was a fantastic year for many reasons.
-Both Rosie and I completed our professional training,
-  with me receiving my RICS Chartership and Rosie completing here NEBOSH Construction Safety Certificate.
-This was quite an important milestone in both our lives, so we decided to celebrate in the only way that we know how...we went travelling :-). </p>
 ---

 2009 was a fantastic year for many reasons.
 Both Rosie and I completed our professional training,